 Director of the Program in Medieval and Renaissance Studies

-Jennifer Waldron, Director of the Program in Medieval and Renaissance Studies, specializes in the fields of Renaissance drama and post-Reformation religious controversy in England.
+Jennifer Waldron, Director of the Literature Program, specializes in the fields of Renaissance drama and post-Reformation religious controversy in England.
 Her interests include comparative media studies, ritual and performance theory, and histories of gender and the body.
 She received her BA in Comparative Literature (French, Spanish, and English) from Oberlin College, her MA in English Literature from New York University, and her PhD from Princeton University.

 Her first book, Reformations of the Body: Idolatry, Sacrifice, and Early Modern Theater (Palgrave Macmillan, 2013), reexamines secularization narratives about Elizabethan and Jacobean drama in light of Protestant investments in the sacramental and symbolic powers of the human body.
 Her second book project, “Shakespeare and the Senses,” charts Shakespeare’s diverse experiments with cross-modal sensory and linguistic effects in relation to recent developments in historical phenomenology and current research in cognitive neuroscience.

 “Dead Likenesses and Sex Machines: Shakespearean Media Theory,” forthcoming in A Handbook of Shakespeare, Gender, and Embodiment (Oxford, 2014), edited by Valerie Traub.

 “Shakespeare, Synaesthesia, and Post-Reformation Phenomenology,” Criticism 54.3 (2013): 403–417, in a special issue on “Shakespeare and Phenomenology,” ed.
 James Kearney and Kevin Curran.